Subham-Maity/fullstack_advance/README/NOTE.md

 - **api** - Using Axios (Custom Hooks)
   - Authentication: For checking the user is authenticated or not
   - Auth:
-    - Login: Login the user
+    - Login: Log in the user
-    - Logout: Logout the user
     - Register: Register the user
     - Reset Password: Reset the password
-    - Token: Get the access token
+  - Mail:
+    - Send Mail: Send mail to the user
+  - OTP:
+    - Generate OTP: Generate OTP for the user
     - Verify OTP: Verify the OTP
   - User
     - Get User: Get the user data
-    -
+    - Update User: Update the user data

 ##### `Server`:
 - **User Type Defined**